 UNT Dallas College of Law entered an agreement with Barbri to begin that program with the class entering in August 2018.
 Upper-level students will also benefit because Bar Readiness faculty will have access to Barbri materials and support that will improve instruction for upper-level students.

-At the College of Law, all upper-level students take a three-semester sequence of Capstone courses that focus on bar readiness.
-Students take the courses during their final three semesters of law school, and each is a 2-hour graded course.
+At the College of Law, all upper-level students take a two-semester sequence of Capstone courses that focus on bar readiness.
+Students take the courses during their final two semesters of law school, and each is a 3-hour graded course.
 The Capstone courses build on students’ doctrinal, analytical, and skills foundations; the courses consolidate doctrinal understanding and strengthen skills with the aim of readying students for success in preparing for and taking the bar examination.

 Bar Boot Camps